open-mpi/mtt/docs/pages/environment_setup.md

 MTT can be cloned from [https://github.com/open-mpi/mtt.](https://github.com/open-mpi/mtt)

 The path to your MTT directory needs to be added to the the environment.
+Add
+export MTT_HOME=/path/to/mtt
-Add 'export MTT_HOME=/path/to/mtt' to your .bashrc or .bash_profile and activate the file using 'source .bashrc' or 'source .bash_profile' at the command line.
+ to your .bashrc or .bash_profile and activate the file using 'source .bashrc' or 'source .bash_profile' at the command line.

+When you are finished with this guide head on over to the [Plugins](./plugins_docs.md) and [INI](./ini_docs.md) guides to get familiar with them.

 ## Set Up a Python Virtual Environment
+When you first try to run the MTT program you may get the error:

+File "pyclient/pymtt.py", line XX, in <module>
+from SOMETHING import SOMETHING
+ImportError: No module named SOMETHING

+Where SOMETHING represents some missing python package.
+This indicates that you need to set up a Python virtual environment to run MTT in.

 Python virtual environments create an isolated environment for python based applications.
 Using a virtual environment for MTT means you can install all necessary dependencies without worrying about affecting other applications.
 This document covers two ways to set up python virtual environments.
 The Conda package and environment manager is the easiest to use.
 It is included with all versions of Anaconda and Miniconda.
 If you do not have access to Conda then you will need to install the virtualenv and virtualenvwrapper packages.

+The virtual environment only has to be set up once and then it can be called anytime the user needs it.
+If installing on a system with front ends and compute nodes the virtual environment should be set up on the front end only.

 ### Environment Setup With Conda

 #### Set Up ~/.condarc
 Before creating a conda environment, a user will need to set up a .condarc file that will tell conda where to put conda environments.
+Default environment directories are:
+$HOME/anaconda2/envs
+$HOME/.conda/envs

-Set up your .condarc to use a location to store conda environments by issuing the following commands.
+To set up your .condarc to use a different location to store conda environments issue the following commands.

 	$ conda config --add envs_dirs /path/to/your/envs